Heritage Project Fund

 Grant applicants must be one or more of the following:

-a) owners of a heritage building, object or site listed in the Nelson Resource Management Plan
+- Owners of an A, B, or C listed heritage building, object or site listed in the Nelson Resource Management Plan

 Grants are not available for the Council, Central Government or its agencies.